Select Page

 The FCC’s human exposure limits for radio frequency have not been updated since 1996 and she is greatly concerned with the number of cell towers and the levels of EMF exposure in Warren County, Ohio

 Numerous lawmakers from various states have written the FCC.
-The Governor of Wyoming, Mark Gordon, wrote a letter in 2022!
+Wyoming Gov. Mark Gordon wrote a letter in 2022.

 S. Rep. Shri Thanedar, D-Detroit wrote to the FCC Chairwoman Jessica Rosenworcel in 2023 (March 3rd press release here; March 28th letter here) and requested the following: